QR Code for Wedding Pictures – Ready in 5 minutes

 Weddings are filled with beautiful moments, many of which are captured by your guests on their phones.
 But after the celebration ends, gathering those photos can quickly turn into a time consuming task.
 Text threads get lost, email attachments are too large, and not everyone posts their pictures on social media.
-A QR code for wedding photos solves this problem effortlessly.
+A QR code for wedding pictures solves this problem effortlessly.

 With a simple scan, guests can view or upload pictures to a shared album.
 No special app, no complicated logins, no chasing people down afterward.
 It's a quick and seamless way to bring all your wedding memories together in one place.